 Therefore, using a stop loss isn’t really a question.
 As traders, we need to control our risk and losses, especially when using the kind of leverage that is available to forex traders.

 We need to use stop losses, the only question is whether it will be mental or physical.

 If you won’t be watching your screen when your stop loss could potentially be hit, then you should place a physical order.
 Even if you can watch your screen all day, physically placing stop loss orders is still recommended.

 Some traders are scared that if they place a stop loss with a broker the broker will screw them by moving the price to the stop loss level causing a loss.
 This does happen, but it is no conspiracy.
 Had your order not been there, the price would have done the same thing.
 Getting stopped out is just part of trading.
 It happens to the best traders often 50% or more of the time…and yet the good traders still make good money even with placing stop losses and having them get hit often.

-I don’t know of a single consistently profitable trader who doesn’t manage their risk and losses, keeping them on a very tight leash.
+I don’t know of a single consistently profitable trader who doesn’t manage their risk and losses.
+They all use stop losses.

-If you are getting stopped out too much, your strategy needs work, that is all.
+If you’re getting stopped out too much, your strategy needs work.
 The stop loss itself isn’t the problem.
 Some strategies win 20% of the time, others win 73% of the time, and others 55%.
 All can be profitable.
 The point is that every trader will take losses/have their stop loss hit…a lot.